Huruf-Tech/docker-deploy/README.md

 # Docker Deploy

-> A powerful deployment tool for automating Docker-based application deployments to cloud instances like AWS EC2 and Google Cloud App Engine.
+> A powerful and open source deployment tool for automating Docker-based application deployments to cloud instances like AWS EC2 and Google Cloud App Engine.
+An alternative to dokku or PAAS services like Heroku or Netlify etc, for your choice of cloud platform or machine.

 ## Overview